RobertJLewis/javaScriptGame/README.md

 - **Functional testing**: Ensuring that clicking Trump increases the score and clicking reporters ends the game.
 - **Timing issues**: Adjusting how often Trump and reporters spawn to create a balanced gameplay experience.
 - **Sound testing**: Verifying that the sound effects play correctly when Trump is clicked and when the game ends.
+- **Game freezing bug**: A bug was encountered where the game would freeze if multiple elements were clicked too quickly.
+This was traced to overlapping event listeners and timers.
+The solution involved debouncing the click events and ensuring each target could only be clicked once per appearance.

+-**Score display issue** There was a problem where the score wouldn't update in real time due to DOM rendering delays.
+This was fixed by forcing the score update to occur immediately after the score was incremented, rather than at a fixed interval.

 - **Browser compatibility**: Ensuring the game works on major browsers like Chrome, Firefox, and Safari.
 - **Mobile responsiveness**: Testing how the game behaves on different screen sizes, adjusting for mobile gameplay.